 In 2017, more than 38 million Americans traveled overseas—a number that has increased each year since 2011.
 (According to the United States Tour Operators Association, favorite destinations include Australia, Spain, Iceland, Italy, France, and Japan.)
 Whether you’re one of those 38 million, or plan to join their ranks soon, there are a number of steps you should consider as part of your international travel planning to keep yourself and your property safe.
 A good place to start?
 The 10 items on the list below.

 1. Double-check your documents.
 Some countries require that your passport be valid for six months beyond your return date.
 Don’t put off this check, as it can take up to six weeks to receive a new U.S. passport.
-Check, too, whether any of your destinations require a visa.
+Contact the embassy of the countries you will be visiting to determine whether any of your destinations require a visa.

 2. Make copies.
 Travel consultant Terri Fogarty, owner of Euro Escapes, advises that you make multiple copies of your passport’s biographical data page.
 Leave one copy with someone at home, stash one in your carry-on, and have another in your checked bag.